 Key Takeaways

 Enterprise leaders are making a critical architectural mistake by attempting to bolt generative artificial intelligence onto legacy RPA and BPM workflows.
-This bolt-on approach multiplies technical debt, as brittle scripts inevitably crash when business realities change.
+This “bolt-on” approach multiplies technical debt, as brittle scripts inevitably crash when business realities change.
 To achieve true operational transformation, organizations must adopt an AI-native platform where cognitive agents act as the core engine.

-Stop trying to make rigid software act smart; upgrade to a cognitive platform that turns process documentation into executable enterprise automation.
+Stop trying to make rigid software act smart; upgrade to a cognitive platform that turns your process documentation into executable enterprise automation.

-The End of Bolt-On Intelligence in Automation
+The End of Bolt On Intelligence in Automation

 Enterprise leaders are attempting to force a paradigm shift using outdated tools.
 As the demand for efficiency rises across the corporate landscape, technology executives are rushing to purchase generative artificial intelligence licenses.
 They hand these licenses to developers and ask them to integrate the technology into existing robotic scripts.